 - Chico State Univeristy is about 1.5 hours away from FRC and offers degrees in Enviromental Sciences and Geography.

 - Univeristy of Nevada, Reno is another regional school that offers degrees in Foresty, EcoHydrology, and other related degrees.

 - Other schools that have attract alums include UC Davis, UC Berkeley, Sonoma State Univeristy.

-The Environmental Studies Department includes majors in Environmental Studies, Environmental Science, and five Certificates of Specialization.
+The Environmental Studies Department includes associates degrees in Environmental Studies, Environmental Science, and six Certificates of Specialization and now will be offering a new bacelor's degree program in Ecosystem Restoration and Applied Fire Manaegment.
 Our curriculum provides students with the opportunity to investigate a spectrum of natural resource disciplines and integrate those studies into applied field work.

 Hallmarks of the program include: